 It is the goal of the board to provide a process by which school system personnel can respond quickly and effectively to any threat to the safety of their students and staff.
-School personnel are, therefore, required to follow this regulation, and any other implementing regulations promulgated by the superintendent, in preparing for, responding to and following up on the communication of any threat that a bomb or other destructive an explosive device has been or will be placed on school grounds.
+School personnel are, therefore, required to follow this regulation, and any other implementing regulations promulgated by the superintendent, in preparing for, responding to and following up on the communication of any threat that a bomb or other destructive device has been or will be placed on school grounds.

-The principal or designee of each school will is required by law to develop a local safe school plan.
-Each plan shall include a component that addresses how bomb threats that a bomb or other destructive device is on school grounds (hereafter "bomb threat") will be handled at the principal's school.
-The plan bomb threat component shall address the following items:
+The principal or designee of each school will develop a plan that addresses how threats that a bomb or other destructive device is on school grounds (hereafter "bomb threat") will be handled at the principal's school.
+The plan shall address the following items: